Naveenasushmibolloju/codealpha_tasks/CodeAlpha_Email_Extractor/README.md

-📧 *Email Address Extractor*
+📧✨ Email Address Extractor ✨📧

-📖 **Description**
+📖 Description

 A Python automation script that extracts email addresses from a text file and saves them into another file automatically.

+---

-✨ **Features**
+✨ Features

-✔️ Reads email addresses from a text file
+✅ Reads email addresses from a text file

-✔️ Extracts emails using Regular Expressions (Regex)
+✅ Extracts emails using Regular Expressions (Regex)

-✔️ Removes duplicate email addresses
+✅ Removes duplicate email addresses

-✔️ Saves extracted emails to a new file
+✅ Saves extracted emails to a new file

-✔️ Displays total emails found
+✅ Displays total emails found

-✔️ Fast and easy automation
+✅ Fast and easy automation

+---

-🛠️  **Concepts Used**
+🛠️ Concepts Used

 🔹 Python